 - Add more pellets to the box with the remaining dry pellets to the needed height

-You can also find a cat litter sifter from the local grocery store for easy cleaning.
+You can also find a cat litters sifter from the local grocery store for easy cleaning.
 In case you can not find the right sifter for your litter box, consider making yourself a DIY!
 The video below on How to make the best sifting litter box for pine pellets at home might be able to help you with it!

 Of course, you’d better clean and scoop the waste out of the litter box every day.
 But you also need to empty the entire box after a period.